matthew-compton/government-salaries/README.md

 Government Salaries
 ============

-Android, iOS, and Web apps using a Firebase backend for perusing government employee salaries.
+Android and iOS apps using a Firebase backend for perusing government employee salaries.

 Here is the [website](http://matthew-compton.github.io/government-salaries).